asaadkhaja99/rabbit-hole/README.md

 - No authentication implemented (add for production use)

-## 📝 License

-MIT License - feel free to use and modify for your projects.

 ## 🙏 Acknowledgments

 - Google Gemini AI for powerful language and image models
 - react-pdf-highlighter-extended for PDF interaction
-- The open-source community

-## 📧 Support

-For issues and questions:
-- Create an issue on GitHub
-- Check existing issues for solutions
-- Review console logs for detailed error messages

 ---

-Built with ❤️ for deeper understanding of complex documents.